A Beginner's Guide to Game Meats

 Where Does Game Meat Come From?

-Game animals are raised on farms or ranches.
-For ranch-raised game, the animals can roam at will, eating from the land.
+Game animals may be raised on farms or ranches or, in some cases, hunted.
+For ranch-raised game, the animals are able to roam and eat from the land.
 Farm-raised game live in more confined outdoor areas and feed on grains such as wheat, alfalfa or corn.

 Since their diets and activity levels differ from those of domestic animals and poultry, the meat of farm-raised game animals has a different flavor — stronger than domesticated species, but milder than wild game.